-We directly verify that $T(c,M)$ is a 3-cocycle using graphical calculus.
-At each stage in this calculation, we indicate with a red box the region we will modify.
-Each step consists of local applications of Lemma~\ref{lem:lact}, and cancellation of terms.
+\end{lem} \begin{proof} We prove that $T(c,M)$ is a 3-cocycle via the graphical calculus.
+At each stage in this calculation, we indicate with a red box the region we will modify, and explain the modification in written words below the picture proof.